-But they can be treated effectively with MOSAIC eCO2 Laser or Venus Viva.
+But they can be treated effectively with eCO2 Fractional Laser or Fractional RF Machine.

-MOSAIC eCO2 is a fractional skin-peeling laser that comes with scanning technology which allows laser beam parameters to be customised for each individual.
-As a result, MOSAIC eCO2 is a superior laser treatment that can treat deep and stubborn ice pick and rolling acne scars.
+Fractional eCO2 is a fractional skin-peeling laser that comes with scanning technology which allows laser beam parameters to be customised for each individual.
+As a result, Fractional eCO2 is a superior laser treatment that can treat deep and stubborn ice pick and rolling acne scars.

 The laser beam is broken up into many micro beams and delivered into separate and deep columns of treatment areas inside the skin.
 It removes the blemished cells in these areas, triggering the body’s healing response which causes collagen regeneration that is effective up to nine months.